3two6/Cosmos-Blockchain-Sample/readme.md

 After a draft release is created, make your final changes from the release page and publish it.

-### Install
-To install the latest version of your blockchain node's binary, execute the following command on your machine:

 ## Learn more

 - [Ignite CLI](https://ignite.com/cli)